 How do I Register Multiple Vehicles to my Virtual Permit?Once you have chosen the type of permit you want, and after you have entered your vehicle(s) information into the portal, you will see a screen that says “Add a Vehicle”.
 Hold down the “CTRL” button on your keyboard and click on each vehicle to highlight the ones you want actively registered to your permit.
 Once all the vehicles that you want registered are highlighted in red, click the “Next/Save” button.
 On the next page, it will say “Permit & Vehicle Information”.
 Under that header, you will see “license plate”.
 Make sure that it has all the license plates listed next to it that you want registered to your permit.
 If all the plates are there, continue filling out the form to complete permit purchase.
 If the plates are not all there, click the “back” button to go back and re select the vehicles.
 NOTE: Although you can have multiple vehicles registered to your permit, you may only have ONE of those vehicles parked on campus at a time.
 If multiple vehicles registered to the same virtual permit are parked on campus at the same time, you could receive a parking citation for “fraudulent use of a permit”.

 Why do I want to buy a permit?A full year permit is a great value in time and cost savings.
 Permits eliminate the need to pay at the parking meters every day.
 Annual Permits cost $140 for students, and $150 for faculty/staff.
 We now also offer single term virtual permits for students and faculty/staff for $50 a term.
+Purchasing a long term permit is far more cost effective for those attending SOU full time that it is to purchase short term guest parking permits.

 I purchased a permit but am driving a loaner car, what do I do?You can log into the NuPark Portal and update the vehicle license plate that you will be driving temporarily.
 Once you have your original vehicle back, you can log back in and update that vehicle back to your virtual permit.
 If you do this, please MAKE SURE to delete the loaner/rental car from your account after you no longer have it.
 If you forget to do this step, you could be responsible for future citations that car might receive.
 If you no longer own a vehicle plate that is attached to your account, make sure you remove it so it is no longer associated with you.